Manufacturing Safety Alliance of BC

 Course Length and Format

-This self-paced immersive online course supports the learners understanding of the key concepts through scenario-based training and an interactive guidebook.
-It includes various practical learning activities.
-It is estimated to take 2-2.5 hours to complete the training.
+This self-paced, immersive online course uses scenario-based role play and an interactive guidebook to build skills.
+It will take most learners 2-2.5 hours to complete the training.

 We recommend completing the course in one sitting.
 The system has save-points built in at specific stages.
-If a learner needs to stop the course, they will not have to start over; however, depending on where they stop, they may find they have to repeat some of the scene.
+If a learner needs to stop the course, they will not have to start over; however, depending on where they stop, they may find they have to repeat part of a scene.

-Participants must have access to a laptop/desktop computer or iPad/tablet to attend the training sessions.
+Participants must have access to a laptop/desktop computer or iPad/tablet to take this training.
 A good internet or WIFI connection is essential.

 Pre-requisites